-Final release to land Sum of release to soil and to terrestrial environment 69% These final release are built using the share of rural/urban/highway in the French context.
-For a more precise assessment these release rates need to be recalculat nch Final release to ocean Sum of release to freshwater and to ocean 17% based on the geography of interest. ea
+Final release to land Sum of release to soil and to terrestrial environment 69% These final release are built using the share of rural/urban/highway in t These final release are built using the share of rural/urban/highway in the French context.
+For a more precise assessment these release rates need to be recalculated Final release to water Sum of release to freshwater and to ocean 17% based on the geography of interest.